The Start-up Visa guidelines

 - A partnership in which the graduate has not made a significant input to the business plan development (i.e. equal to the other partners).

 - Employment as an operator, for an overseas agent for example.

 - Taking over an existing business to re-invigorate the business, which was originally based on someone else’s business plan.

-- The graduate does not demonstrate the entrepreneurial skills and commitment to drive the creation and development of the business.
+- Graduates who do not demonstrate the entrepreneurial skills and commitment needed to drive the creation and development of the business.